Rotzbua/reverse_engineering_weatherstation_conrad/README.md

 #### Checksum

+Nibble 21, 22 seems to be a checksum.

 The checksum is not completly clear.
 It seems to be a XOR of all bytes, but it is a bit different.
 Pseudo code formula (names does not exactly match the package format):
 ```php
 0x47 ^ $id ^ $bat ^ $temp ^ $hum ^ $rain ^ $wind ^ $dir ^ $check